House Aliaga Guided Tour

 - 3 reviews

 Travel back in time to the era of colonial Lima with our House Aliaga Guided Visit.
-You'll visit one of the Peruvian capital's oldest buildings, constructed in the same year that Lima was founded.
+You'll explore one of the oldest buildings in the Peruvian capital, constructed in 1535, the year Lima was founded.

 Tour Details

-At your chosen time, we'll meet in Perú Square where House Aliaga, one of the oldest buildings in Lima, is located.
+At your chosen time, we'll meet in Perú Square where House Aliaga is located.

-The history of this mansion dates back to the time of Francisco Pizarro.
-This conquistador from the Spanish region of Extremadura divided plots of land in Lima among his men, including Jerónimo de Aliaga y Ramírez, who became one of the conquerors of Peru.
-The Aliaga lineage has lived in this house since it was built in 1535, when Lima was founded.
+The history of this mansion dates back to Francisco Pizarro, who divided plots of land in Lima among his men.
+One of those men was Jerónimo de Aliaga y Ramírez, who became one of the conquerors of Peru.
+The Aliaga family has lived in this house since it was built.

-Aliaga House has witnessed important moments in Peru's history.
-During the Republic, the house served as a place of refuge for President Miguel Iglesias, Rear Admiral Aurelio García, and Generals Manuel Velarde and Antonio Bentín.
+Aliaga House has witnessed significant events in Peru's history.
+During the Republic, it served as a refuge for President Miguel Iglesias, Rear Admiral Aurelio García, and Generals Manuel Velarde and Antonio Bentín.

-We'll explore the luxurious halls of the House Aliaga while learning about the family that has resided here for 17 generations.
-The visit will include the tiled living room and bedrooms decorated with Louis XVI furniture, French carpets, and Japanese vases.
-From the large windows of the main room, we'll view the courtyard and its 19th-century English fountain.
+We'll explore the halls of the House Aliaga and learn about the family that has lived here for 17 generations.
+The visit includes the tiled living room, bedrooms with Louis XVI-style furniture, French carpets, and Japanese vases.
+From the lavish dining room, we'll look out at the courtyard featuring a 19th-century English fountain.

-Another highlight is the chapel, whose walls were once covered with silver plates looted during the War of Independence.
+Another highlight is the chapel, once adorned with silver plates looted during the War of Independence.

-After just under 3 hours touring the iconic Aliaga House, we'll conclude our guided visit and say our goodbyes.
+After nearly 3 hours touring the iconic Aliaga House, we'll conclude our visit and say our goodbyes.

 Prices